 - (1) Garage facades are included in this frontage calculation - (2) The ground level façade of a building shall be located a minimum of 18-feet from back of curb along primary frontage zones; 12-feet from back of curb along secondary frontage zones; and 10-feet from back of curb along all other frontage zones. - 2.
-The ground level face of a building must be located not less than 18 feet behind back of curb.
-Except as otherwise permitted in these Development Regulations, atgrade structural encroachments other than structural columns are not permitted within the setback.
+Except as otherwise permitted in these Development Regulations, at-grade structural encroachments other than structural columns are not permitted within the setback.
 Structural foundation locations shall not impede pedestrian traffic within the designated pedestrian zone below.
 Support columns may be located anywhere within the setback provided they are located in a manner that does not violate sight distance requirements.